An Overview of ChicagoNatureNOW!Chicago Nature Information

 Experience National Park Quality Beauty in Chicago

 There are more than 450 square miles of protected natural area within fifty miles from downtown Chicago.
-That’s bigger than thirty-four of the fifty-nine national parks, including Arches, Bryce Canyon, Zion, Mount Rainier, and Acadia.
+That’s bigger than thirty-five of the sixty-one national parks, including Arches, Bryce Canyon, Zion, Mount Rainier, and Acadia.
 Chicagoland is also home to over 1,700 native plant species.
 That’s far more plant biodiversity than any national park—the closest being Grand Canyon National Park at 1,544.
 With so much biodiversity, every day from mid-April through mid-September, there’s a national-park quality blooming event happening somewhere near home, work, or school!